Opus 148 Organ Festival

-In the days following the dedicatory recital, October 18 – 20, the cathedral hosted a C. B. Fisk Opus 148 Inagural Festival.
-The festival included an international roster of performers, teachers, and scholars lead a weekend-long series of performances, presentations, and workshops relating to aspects of the Italian organ: repertoire, improvisation, performance practice, continuo playing, liturgy, pedagogy, and organ building.
+An international roster of performers, teachers, and scholars led a weekend-long series of performances, presentations, and workshops relating to aspects of the Italian organ: repertoire, improvisation, performance practice, continuo playing, liturgy, pedagogy, and organ building.

-At the conclusion of the festival, on Sunday, October 21, the new Fisk organ, with its delicate yet expressive power, again took center stage in a recreation of a Roman vespers service from the seventeenth century.
+The cathedral’s new C. B. Fisk organ, with its delicate yet expressive power, took center stage in a recreation of a Roman vespers service from the seventeenth century.
 Singers and instrumentalists from Collegium Cincinnati collaborated with the new organ in chant, improvisation, and sacred repertoire by Roman composers Giacomo Carissimi, Francesco Foggia, Girolamo Frescobaldi, and Virgilio Mazzocchi.